auchung/seasonal-recipes/README.md

 | `desc_len`       | Length of the description (number of characters in the description)       |

-Because our DataFrame contains many columns, below, we only included the most relevant columns in the head of our cleaned DataFrame:
+Because our DataFrame contains many columns, we only included the most relevant columns in the head of our cleaned DataFrame below:

 | name                                 |   minutes |   n_steps |   n_ingredients |   avg_rating | high_rating   | is_weekend   |